 The best way to prevent lymphadenitis is to see your healthcare provider at the first sign of any infection or if you notice a tender swelling that feels like a small lump under the skin.

-Make sure to clean and use antiseptic on any scratches or breaks on your skin and always practice good hygiene.
+Ensure to clean and use antiseptic on any scratches or breaks on your skin, and always practice good hygiene.

 Living with lymphadenitis

 Take all of your medications exactly as prescribed and keep all of your follow-up appointments.
-Do not use over-the-counter medicine without first consulting your healthcare provider.
+Do not use over-the-counter medicines without first consulting your healthcare provider.

-Cooling the compresses and elevating the affected part of your body can help relieve pain and swelling while your medications do their job.
+Cooling the compressed and elevating the affected part of your body can help relieve pain and swelling while your medications do their job.

-In most cases, lymphadenitis clears up quickly with proper treatment, but it may take longer for the swollen lymph node to clear up.
+In most cases, lymphadenitis clears up quickly with proper treatment, but it may take longer to clear up the swollen lymph node.
 Be sure to tell your healthcare provider if your lymphadenitis symptoms return.